miguelmota/etherdelta-gdax-theme-extension/README.md

 - Q: I don't believe you.

   - A: Take a look at the source code using a tool such as [Chrome extension source viewer](https://chrome.google.com/webstore/detail/chrome-extension-source-v/jifpbeccnghkjeaalbbjmodiffmgedin?hl=en) and inspect the contents.
+You can also look at the content of this repository and install it manually.

+- Q: How can I install it directly from this repository?

+  - A: Dowload this repo, and compress (zip) the contents of the `extension` folder.
+Then go `chrome://extensions` in the URL bar and click on "Load unpacked extension...".
+Select the compressed folder.

 - Q: When is the theme stylesheet inserted into the page?